The Kinematics of Completely-Faceted Surfaces: Topological Events

 The first self-intersection we will study is the simplest; the facet pierce.
 It is a point-line event as described above; that is, a facet is split when a triangular wedge formed by two adjacent neighboring facets intersects the edge formed with a third, opposing neighbor.
 The facet pierce is functionally the opposite of a facet join, and is illustrated in Figure~\ref{fig: face-split-illustration}.

-\emph{Resolution.}\,\, Each Facet Pierce is performed by the \verb!FJoin_Repairman! class.
-Given the constricted facet, as well as the junction and edge which meet, it can label all of the surrounding facet elements and deterministically reconnect them correctly.
+\emph{Resolution.}\,\, Given the constricted facet, as well as the junction and edge which meet, we can label all of the surrounding facet elements and deterministically reconnect them correctly.
 First, two new facets are created to replace the constricted facet.
 The junctions and edges that bordered the old facet can be reassigned to these based on the labels created initially.
 The colliding junction and edge are deleted, to be replaced by three new junctions and two new edges.
 The locations of the former and neighbor relationships of each can be determined by considering Figure~\ref{fig: face-split-illustration} and using the labels.

 \emph{Comments.}\,\, First, technically, at the moment of the event, an $O(5)$ junction forms, which as shown in Figure~\ref{fig: face-split-illustration} may proceed to break in one of three ways.
 This does not, however, constitute a non-uniqueness; rather, the dynamics governing the surface evolution at the moment of topological change specify which exit pathway is chosen.
 Second, while Thijssen \cite{thijssen-1995:diamond-simulation-2} rightly objected to this resolution for the case of separate grains, we find it satisfactory for the case of a single crystal considered here.